biancos/STCSdata_load_explore/README.md

 # STCSdata_load_explore

-Scripts to import in R and explore STCS data
+Scripts to import STCS data in R and basic examples to explore them and retrieve information.